yuvalmGS/gigaspaces-wiki-jekyll/xap97/getting-started.markdown

 parent: programmers-guide.html
 ---

-{% summary %}This section will describe steps to setup your development environment to work with XAP{% endsummary %}
+{% summary %}
+This section describes the basic concepts of XAP.
+You will be introduced to the Space and the basic object types that can be used with the space.
+{% endsummary %}

 {% children %}